Dorothea Dix: Antebellum career

 Dodd's resolution to authorize an asylum passed the following day.
 The first committee made their report February 25, appealing to the New Jersey legislature to act at once.
 Some politicians secretly opposed it due to taxes needed to support it.
 Dix continued to lobby for a facility, writing letters and editorials to build support.
 During the session, she met with legislators and held group meetings in the evening at home.
 The act of authorization was taken up March 14, 1845, and read for the last time.
 On March 25, 1845, the bill was passed for the establishment of a state facility.

 Dix traveled from New Hampshire to Louisiana, documenting the condition of the poor mentally ill, making reports to state legislatures, and working with committees to draft the enabling legislation and appropriations bills needed.
 In 1846, Dix traveled to Illinois to study mental illness.
 While there, she fell ill and spent the winter in Springfield recovering.
 She submitted a report to the January 1847 legislative session, which adopted legislation to establish Illinois' first state mental hospital.
+In three years in the mid 1840s she traveled more than 10,000 miles by stagecoach, visiting over 500 almshouses, 300 county jails, 18 state penitentiaries, and an indeterminate number of hospitals.

 In 1848, Dix visited North Carolina, where she again called for reform in the care of mentally ill patients.
 Her first attempt to bring reform to North Carolina was denied.
 However, after a board member's wife requested, as a dying wish, that Dix's plea be reconsidered, the bill for reform was approved.
 In 1849, when the (North Carolina) State Medical Society was formed, the legislature authorized construction of an institution in the capital, Raleigh, for the care of mentally ill patients.
 Dix Hill Asylum, named in honor of Dorothea Dix's father, was eventually opened in 1856.
 One hundred years later, the Dix Hill Asylum was renamed the Dorothea Dix Hospital, in honor of her legacy.
 A second state hospital for the mentally ill was authorized in 1875, Broughton State Hospital in Morganton, North Carolina; and ultimately, the Goldsboro Hospital for the Negro Insane was also built in eastern part of the state.
 Dix had a biased view that mental illness was related to conditions of educated whites, not minorities (Dix, 1847).

 She was instrumental in the founding of the first public mental hospital in Pennsylvania, the Harrisburg State Hospital.
 In 1853, she established its library and reading room.